-It’s that time of year for California Missions Reports and research to start popping up in 4th grade classrooms and homeschools all around the state.
+It’s that time of year when California Missions Reports and research start popping up in 4th grade classrooms and homeschools all around the state.
 I call it California mission report season!

-It’s a big component of the California History and Social Studies standards for teaching.
+Studying the era of the missions, and their impact on the state, is still a big component of the California History and Social Studies standards for teaching in 4th grade.
 Yet it’s undergone some changes in recent years, and for the better.
-Let’s find out how it’s changed and why.
-Then I have some helpful resources to share with you!
+We now understand and use a more diverse narrative about the 21 Spanish missions.
+To help your students with this exploration and inquiry, I have some helpful resources to share with you!

 By the early 2000s, many of the California mission projects were made with a kit that was purchased from a hobby store or online.

-What did the students learn during this project?
+What did the students learn during these projects?

 As it turns out, not much.